sameoldmadness/g-cli/Readme.md

 Switch between branches like a boss!

 *Note: Does not work on Windows at the moment.
-Pull Requests are appreciated.*b
+Pull Requests are appreciated.*

 ![](http://i.giphy.com/3o85xIvZUggpli4WPu.gif)